Menu

 Request equivalence of your driving license in Luxembourg within 12 months

-If you plan to drive in Luxembourg, it's essential to start the process of obtaining an equivalent driving license within the first year of your arrival.
+If you plan to drive in Luxembourg, you might need to start the process of obtaining an equivalent driving license within the first year of your arrival.
 Contact the Luxembourg Driver's License Department to find out the specific requirements and submit the necessary documentation.

 Register your vehicle in Luxembourg within 6 months